-Cutting down may seem like a simple task for as long as you have the necessary tools and equipment.
-However, when you already start trying it out on your own, you will realize how challenging it can get.
+Cutting down trees may seem like a simple task as long as you have the necessary tools and equipment.
+However, when you start trying it on your own, you will realize how challenging it can get.
 In fact, tree removal is a very risky job that requires expertise and a whole lot of experience.

 1. Use the right equipment and safety gear must be worn at all times.